False discovery proportion envelopes with m-consistency

 where $\FDP(R_k)=\frac{|R_k\cap \cH_0|}{|R_k|\vee 1}$ is the FDP of the set $R_k$.
-In \eqref{confenvelop}, the guarantee is uniform in $k$, which means that it corresponds to confidence bounds valid uniformly over the subsets of the path.
-Also, distribution $\P$ is relative to the $p$-value model, which will be specified further on and depends on the considered framework.
+In \eqref{confenvelop}, the guarantee is non-asymptotic and uniform in $k$, which means that it corresponds to confidence bounds valid uniformly over the subsets of the path.
+Also, the distribution $\P$ is relative to the $p$-value model, which will be specified further on and depends on the considered framework.

-\begin{remark}[Interpolation] On can notice here that any FDP confidence envelope of the type \eqref{confenvelop} can also lead to a post hoc FDP bound valid uniformly for all $R\subset \cH$: specifically, by using the interpolation method (see, e.g., \citealp{blanchard2020post,GHS2021,li2022simultaneous}), if \eqref{confenvelop} holds then the relation also holds with the sharper bound $(\wt{\FDP}_k, k\geq 1)$ given by
+\begin{remark}[Interpolation] Any FDP confidence envelope of the type \eqref{confenvelop} also leads to a post hoc FDP bound valid uniformly for all $R\subset \cH$: specifically, by using the interpolation method (see, e.g., \citealp{blanchard2020post,GHS2021,li2024simultaneous}), if \eqref{confenvelop} holds then the same property also holds with the sharper bound $(\wt{\FDP}_k, k\geq 1)$ given by

-due to the fact that the number of false positives in $R_k$ is always bounded by the number of false positives in $R_{k'}\subset R_k$ plus the number of elements of $R_k\cap (R_{k'})^c$. \end{remark}
+due to the fact that the number of false positives in $R_k$ is always bounded by the number of false positives in $R_{k'}\subset R_k$ plus the number of elements of $R_k\setminus R_{k'}$. \end{remark}